valyndsilva/react-nextjs-typescript-tailwindcss/medium-clone/README.md

 \_updatedAt: string;
 }

-Deploy the sanity studio online so it can be accessed from anywhere: cd sanity-medium-clone sanity deploy
+### Deploy the sanity studio online so it can be accessed from anywhere:
+cd sanity-medium-clone
+sanity deploy
 Give a studio hostname: sanity-studio-medium-clone It's deployed to: https://sanity-studio-medium-clone.sanity.studio/

-Next, we need to deploy the NextJS app to github:
+### Deploy the NextJS app to github and trigger vercel deploy hooks:
 Open .gitignore and add:
 sanity-medium-clone/node_modules
 sanity-medium-clone/dist